BattleAxeVR/Q2RTX-VRMOD/readme.md

 <img width="1622" height="1765" alt="image" src="https://github.com/user-attachments/assets/a4687cd1-0fd4-403d-933f-d961b71be14e" />

-I originally coded an OpenVR version the same month this originally, years ago but never released it to validate to myself whether an RTX 2080 Ti could even render path traced visuals in VR in realtime.
+I originally coded an OpenVR version back in 2019 but never released it.
+It was just to validate to myself whether an RTX 2080 Ti could even render path-traced visuals in VR in realtime.
 And it could.

 I will eventually add many features.